ihh/bracery/MESSAGES.md

 The root node of the expansion tree "inherits" any variable assignments from the predecessor, with two special variables overridden as follows:

-- the `tags` variable, at the beginning of the expansion, is set to the template's future-tags (joined by whitespace into a single string)
+- the `$tags` variable, at the beginning of the expansion, is set to the template's future-tags (joined by whitespace into a single string)
-- the `prevtags` variable, at the beginning of the expansion, is set to the predecessor message's future-tags (joined by whitespace into a single string)
+- the `$prevtags` variable, at the beginning of the expansion, is set to the predecessor message's future-tags (joined by whitespace into a single string)

 The value of the `tags` variable by the end of the expansion is used to find the message's future-tags (it is considered to be a whitespace-separated list).
 Thus, the template's default future-tags can be "overridden" by variable assignments from the Bracery source text.

+The special variable `$footer` also has significance, in that the Bracery code `&eval{$footer}` is implicitly appended to every message.
+A common pattern is to set (or manipulate) `$tags` from within `$footer`.

 ## Braceplate syntax